17 Facebook Scams You Need to Take Seriously

 The “new” old friend

 Be skeptical if you receive a friend request from someone you could have sworn already had a Facebook page.
 Sure, some people like to clean house by ditching their old profiles, but other friend requests aren’t so innocent.
 Scammers will clone a person’s entire Facebook profile, creating a fake profile of a real person.
 From your “friend’s” page, the hacker could send a link for a get-rich-quick scheme or a cute quote.
 It’s the kind of thing you’d ignore from an anonymous email message, but not from a loyal friend.
 “They’re banking on the fact that you will trust the message,” says Levin.
 The problem is, clicking that link could add malware to your computer.
 Before you accept a weird friend request, shoot over a text or call the person to confirm it’s not a fake account.
+Find out if you can see who viewed your Facebook profile.

 A friend’s strange request